GAPinDNNs/gapindnns.github.io/README.md

 ### Add news

 News are collected in the file `_data/news.yml`.
 Copy one of the old news entries to create a new one and adjust the content accordingly.
 Make sure to get the number of spaces right.
-News older than three months are hidden.
+The homepage shows news from the last six months; older entries remain available in the [news archive](/_pages/news.html).

 ### Add seminar talk